FREE Shipping on orders over $899

 4. Dry Eye

-Dry eye syndrome occurs when the eyes do not produce enough tears or the tears are of poor quality.
-This can cause discomfort, irritation and blurred vision.
+Dry eye syndrome occurs when the eyes don't produce enough tears or the tears are of poor quality.
+This can cause discomfort, irritation, and blurred vision.
 Treatment may include artificial tears and lifestyle changes.

 5. Conjunctivitis